-The approved budget request includes resources and services that are essential to student achievement and well-being but are out of reach for many of our students and families.
+The approved budget includes resources and services that are essential to student achievement and well-being but are out of reach for many of our students and families.
 This includes investments to improve nutritious food offerings, the restoration of lunch and recess monitors, and enhanced student supports and mental health services.
-The budget proposal provides for innovative new learning options for all students, while expanding equity in access to enriching educational opportunities.
+The budget provides for innovative new learning options for all students, while expanding equity in access to enriching educational opportunities.
 It provides investments for well-maintained facilities and infrastructure, and responsive and efficient operations.

-The adopted Board of Education budget request for FY 2019 totals \$906.8 million and represents an increase of \$87.7 million, or 10.7 percent, over the amount funded for the FY 2018 school year.
-The recurring amount requested from the county is \$583.2 million, with an additional request for county funding of \$11.4 million in one-time costs needed for FY 2019 as well as a multiyear \$50.5 million request from the county to address the Health Fund deficit accrued during FY 2017 and FY 2018.
-The total request for state funding is \$249.3 million, an increase of \$10.7 million over FY 2018.
+The approved budget for FY 2019 totals \$861.9 million and represents an increase of \$42.8 million, or 5.2 percent, over the amount funded for the FY 2018 school year.
+The recurring amount requested from the county is \$589.0 million, with additional county funding of \$11.1 million in one-time costs.
+The total request for state funding is \$249.3 million, an increase of \$10.6 million over FY 2018.
 The remaining budget includes funding from Federal and Other Sources totaling \$12.6 million.